Generic

 SQL Injection

-If using an ORM, check about its SQLi defenses
+If using an , check about its SQLi defenses

 NoSQL injection